gem5bootcamp/lps2024/slides/03-Developing-gem5-models/03-event-driven-sim.md

 root.hello.goodbye_object = GoodByeObject()
 ```

-This is how `configs/bootcamp/hello-sim-object/third-hello-example.py` should look like after the changes.
+This is how `configs/bootcamp/hello-sim-object/third-hello-example.py` should look after the changes.

 ```python
 import m5